smallAreaHealthStatisticsUnit/rapidInquiryFacility/rifDatabase/SQLserver/installation/README.md

 username, so change it on a networked system:

 * rebuild_all.bat (see note 4.1 below before you run this script) rebuild_all.bat can be abort using *control-C*; no other key will abort the script.
+  * This script prompts for the username and password.
+The default username is *peter*.
+  * This user's password by defaulkt will be the username, so change it on a networked system
-You will be asked if you want to abort; 'Y' or 'y' will abort; any other keys will continue
+  * You will be asked if you want to abort; 'Y' or 'y' will abort; any other keys will continue
 	```
 	C:\Users\Peter\Documents\GitHub\rapidInquiryFacility\rifDatabase\SQLserver\installation>rebuild_all.bat